Baleg00/tau-lang/CONTRIBUTING.md

 ### 4. Make Changes

 Make your changes to the code, fix bugs, or implement new features.
 Write clear and concise code with helpful comments.
-See our [coding guidelines](doc/coding-guidelines.md) for rules, tips and best practices.
+See the [coding guidelines](CODING_GUIDELINES.md) for rules, tips and best practices.

 ### 5. Commit Changes